MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-analytics-overview.md

 |Warehouse worker   | Detailed data     | Built-in operational reports, on-screen task data |

 <!--
-## Inventory KPIs
+## <a name="inventory-kpis"></a>Inventory KPIs

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
 In inventory management, people often use the following KPIs to monitor their organization's sales performance:

 - TODO
 -->

-## Use financial reporting to produce financial statements and KPIs related to inventory
+## <a name="use-financial-reporting-to-produce-financial-statements-and-kpis-related-to-inventory"></a>Use financial reporting to produce financial statements and KPIs related to inventory

 The **Financial Reporting** feature gives you insights into the financial data shown on your chart of accounts (COA).
 You can set up financial reports to analyse figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 Specifically for inventory management, you can set up financial reports on the general ledger (G/L) accounts that you use to track inventory postings.